-Organization is key in any small room, but in bedrooms where rest is the endgame, it’s even more important.
+Organization is vital in any small room, but in bedrooms, where rest is the endgame, it’s even more important.

-‘I think the key in a small bedroom is still to try and fit in the ingredients that everyone needs – really good reading lights (if needs be, wall lights, but I always prefer a table lamp if possible) – and a bedside table with a drawer or two,’ says Ben Pentreath.
+‘I think the key in a small bedroom is still to try and fit in the ingredients that everyone needs – really good bedroom lighting such as reading lights (if needs be, wall lights, but I always prefer a table lamp if possible) – and a bedside table with a drawer or two,’ says designer Ben Pentreath.

 Make use of every awkward space you can.
 Bespoke fitted shelves can turn a tight corner into a useful spot of storage.
 Solutions like placing a mini Lazy Susan in the corner of a unit can add space and practicality.

 It’s not only the practical things that are worth consideration.
-‘It’s lovely if you’ve got space for a small chest of drawers which means that you can put out some books and bits and bunch of flowers if you’ve got friends staying,’ advises Ben.
+‘It’s lovely if you’ve got space for a small chest of drawers, which means that you can put out some books and a bunch of flowers if you’ve got friends staying,’ advises Ben.

 How can I rearrange my bedroom to make it look bigger?

-When considering how to lay out your bedroom to maximise space, there are a number of things to take into account.
+When considering how to lay out your bedroom to maximize space, there are a number of things to take into account.

-The pictured design from Thorp illustrates a few other ways to arrange the room to look bigger.
-‘The triple panels on the doors are proportioned to make the room seem much taller than in fact it is,’ notes founder Philippa Thorp.
+The pictured small bedroom design, from Thorp, illustrates a few other ways to arrange the room to look bigger.
+‘The triple panels on the door are proportioned to make the room seem much taller than it is,’ notes founder Philippa Thorp.

-For rooms with wardrobes, Kit adds to, ‘mirror the back of the wardrobe space so when you open the wardrobe door in a bedroom the mirror makes the cupboard feel more luxurious and bigger
+For rooms with wardrobes, Kit suggests: ‘Mirror the back of the wardrobe space, so when you open the wardrobe door in a bedroom the mirror makes the cupboard feel more luxurious and bigger.'

 Sign up to the Homes & Gardens newsletter